lbnlp/NERRE/doping/readme.md

 # Doping NERRE

 Annotating, training, and evaluating the LLM-NERRE doping experiments requires a bit more code as entries are broken down on a sentence-by-sentence basis.
 This directory contains code for annotation, training with GPT-3, and evaluating on the test set.
 You may also use these scripts to run full-scale inference experiments with your own models. **Note: The models used in the publication require private API access and therefore cannot be called; you can, however, train your own model (~$5 with the data provided here) and obtain similar results to those shown in the paper.** Inputs and outputs used in the paper are provided for all intermediate steps such that each step can otherwise be reproduced without access to the model.

+*You should not use the annotation UI for the doping task, you should use the annotation script below.*

 There are 3 scripts: